 However, most of the questions you will answer in an interview require more detail.
 And I’m talking about those questions that start with the phrase, Tell me about... or Describe ... or “Can you recall a time when...” questions that will require a full succinct answer.

 Now I will present you in these flight attendant interview tips with two formulas that you can follow to make this easy for you.
 One is the SAO (Situation, Action, Outcome) formula and the other is the STAR (Situation, Task, Action, Result) formula.
 Both formulas will provide the same result when interpreted as they should be and I favour the SAO formula because it’s easy to use and remember and satisfies the result.

-Behavioural type questions are favoured and are used by the majority of airlines and for that matter just about every HR department that I know of because they are based on the premise that past behaviour predicts future behaviour.
+Behavioral type questions are favored and are used by the majority of airlines and for that matter just about every HR department that I know of because they are based on the premise that past behavior predicts future behavior.

 So what do you do?

 Here’s my flight attendant interview tips on this one